azzazzel/ansible-liferay/README.md

    * use MySQL database called `lportal` on `localhost`
    * enable cluster link feature

-This is probably not what you want but it's a reasonable default.
-To configure working cluster with shared database and file system, use something like
+This is probably not what one would want, but it's a reasonable default.
+To configure working cluster with shared database and file system, something like this can be provided:

     - hosts: servers
       roles: